Horlar-1st/Runge-Kutta-4-using-Taylor-series/README.md

 ```
 ## 🙌 Credits

-Developed by [Shoyombo Moshood O.](https://linkedin.com/in/shoyombo-moshood-582003126/) as a project work for an undergraduate project in Mathematics department.
+Developed by [Shoyombo Moshood O.](https://linkedin.com/in/shoyombo-moshood-582003126/) as a project work inspired by an undergraduate student in Mathematics department, Lagos State University, Ojo.